Back to home

 Security, HIPAA & data handling

-HIPAA posture, BAA timing, encryption, retention, and how we handle PHI.
+HIPAA posture, BAA timing, encryption, retention, payer-portal automation security, and how we handle PHI.
 For a deeper technical breakdown see the security page.

 Is Lucida HIPAA compliant?